 - Toppings: Try chopped pecans, walnuts, pistachios, shredded coconut, fresh berries, granola, jam, sliced bananas, nut butter, dried fruit, pepitas, sunflower seeds, cacao nibs, or chocolate chips.
 The toppings are half the fun!

 - Jam: Change the flavor with one simple swap.
 Use any flavor of jam you like.
 Blueberry, strawberry, raspberry, apricot, cherry, or peach are great options.

 - Sweetener: I used maple syrup, but honey, light agave, sugar, or brown sugar can all be used.
 Start with a teaspoon and add more to taste.

-- For thick oats, reduce the water to ½ cup.
+- For thinner oats, increase the water to ⅔ cup.

 - The oats will look soupy at first.
 The oats absorb the liquid in the fridge overnight.